 A quick guide to free kayaking in New York City

 Today's post comes from Avi Edelson of Traverse.
 Header photo by Vladimir Brezina.
+We try to keep this up to date but if you have notes please feel free to reach out at email@example.com!

 Throughout the summer boathouses and community groups across the city open their doors to the public for open kayaking and guided trips on new york’s waterways.
 From staten island to the bronx, options abound for the aspiring kayaker.
 So take a look at the paddling options below and set aside some time to explore.
 We promise it’ll make your summer.